Health News Roundup: WHO declares global health emergency over monkeypox outbreak; WHO's Tedros acted as a tie-breaker to break disagreement over the Monkeypox designation and more | Health

 Health News Roundup: WHO declares global health emergency over monkeypox outbreak; WHO's Tedros acted as a tie-breaker to break disagreement over the Monkeypox designation and more

 The committee, which met on Thursday, provides advice to WHO Director-General Tedros Adhanom Ghebreyesus, who is responsible for making the final decision over whether to declare a global health emergency.
-U.S. identifies first cases of monkeypox in children Cases of the viral disease monkeypox in the United States have been identified for the first time in children - a toddler in California and an infant who is not a U.S. resident, health authorities said on Friday.
+China reports 982 new COVID cases for July 23 vs 817 a day earlier Mainland China reported 982 new coronavirus cases for July 23, of which 129 were symptomatic and 853 were asymptomatic, the National Health Commission said on Sunday.

 Following is a summary of current health news briefs.